circonus/irondb-docs/operations.md

  -i <nodeid from previous command>
 ```

-Like the broker, running snowth in the foreground should allow you to capture a core dump, which Circonus Support can use to diagnose your problem.
+Like the broker, running IRONdb in the foreground should allow you to capture a core dump, which Circonus Support can use to diagnose your problem.

 ### Operations Dashboard

-Snowth comes with built-in operational dashboard accessible from any data storage host on port 8112 in your browser, e.g., http://snowthhost:8112.
+IRONdb comes with built-in operational dashboard accessible from any data storage host on port 8112 in your browser, e.g., http://snowthhost:8112.
 This interface provides real-time information about the data storage cluster.

 The "Overview" tab tells you the throughputs of data gets and puts along with what rollups are available.